CornellCustomDev/cwd_project/README.md

 		> CSS and JavaScript assets should be renamed too, but don't need to match the theme's machine name.
 Simplifying to **ursine.css** would be fine, for example.

 		> The starter `project.scss` and `project.css` files are empty (except for some breakpoint recommendations in comments).
-The starter `project.js` is also empty, except for Drupal-specific search code that we commonly need on every project (but also commonly customize).
+The starter `project.js` is also empty, except for Drupal-specific search code that we commonly need on every project (but also commonly customized).

 4. The "project" machine name must also be updated in the contents of the newly renamed **cwd\_ursine.info.yml**.
 These instances are marked with a `@CUSTOMIZE` comment for extra clarity.
 For example, in the libraries section: